alert-icon

 No License

 Alarm system companies are not always required to obtain a license.
-For example, companies operating in Colorado or Wisconsin do not currently need to get a license.
+For example, companies operating in Colorado or Wisconsin are not currently required to obtain a license.
 However, these two states represent the exception rather than the rule as most states do have a license requirement.

 Alarm System Service License